Medically reviewed by Drugs.com. Last updated on May 20, 2023.

 Acitretin may cause bone or muscle problems, including joint pain, muscle pain or stiffness, or difficulty moving.
 You may get hurt more easily during rough sports.
-You may heal more slowly.
+You may also heal more slowly.

 Acitretin may cause blurred vision or a decrease in night vision (night blindness).
 The night blindness may occur suddenly.
 Do not drive or do anything else that could be dangerous if you are not able to see well.
 Check with your doctor right away if you have vision changes.

 Acitretin may cause dry eyes.
-Wearing contact lenses may become uncomfortable while using acitretin.
+Wearing contact lenses may become uncomfortable while using this medicine.
 To help relieve dry eyes, check with your doctor about using a lubricating solution, such as artificial tears.
 If severe eye irritation or inflammation occurs, check with your doctor.

 Acitretin may cause dryness of the mouth, nose, and throat.
 For temporary relief of mouth dryness, use sugarless candy or gum, melt bits of ice in your mouth, or use a saliva substitute.
 However, if dry mouth continues for more than 2 weeks, check with your medical doctor or dentist.
 Continuing dryness of the mouth may increase the chance of developing dental disease, including tooth decay, gum disease, and fungus infections.

 Avoid exposing your skin to wind, cold weather, and sunlight, even on cloudy days.
 Your skin will be more prone to sunburn, dryness, or irritation, especially during the first 2 or 3 weeks.
-You should not stop taking acitretin, unless the skin irritation becomes too severe.
+You should not stop taking this medicine, unless the skin irritation becomes too severe.
 Do not use a sunlamp or tanning bed.
 Use sunscreen or sunblock lotions with a sun protection factor (SPF) of at least 15 on a regular basis.
 Wear protective clothing and hats and stay out of direct sunlight, especially between the hours of 10 a.m. and 3 p.m.

 Unless your doctor tells you otherwise, you should avoid skin products that can irritate the skin.
 Some examples are:

 - Any topical acne product or skin product containing a peeling agent (eg, benzoyl peroxide, resorcinol, salicylic acid, or sulfur).

 - Hair products that are irritating, such as permanents or hair removal products.